rmetzler/bliki/wiki/git/theory-and-practice/objects.md

 ## Tags

-Git's revision-tracking system supports "tags", which are stable names for specific configurations.
-It also, uniquely, supports a concept called an "annotated tag", represented by the `tag` object type.
+Git's revision-tracking system supports “tags,” which are stable names for specific configurations.
+It also, uniquely, supports a concept called an “annotated tag,” represented by the `tag` object type.
 These annotated tag objects contain

     * The type and SHA-1 hash of another object,